Today, we're exposed to more temptations than ever before. Fueled by digital technology, products

 cause to individuals, families, or society.

-decision-making, emotions, and cognitive control.
-Broadly, I investigate how and why people interact
+cognitive control, that underly hedonic consumption.
+Broadly, I'm interested in how and why people interact

 with digital technology and what these interactions reveal about

-To this end, I adopt a rigorous quantitative approach, relying
+To this end, I adopt a strong quantitative approach that rely on

 on human data.
 My research employs i. advanded statistical modelling (alongside simpler analyses) and

-ii. multi-method research designs, integrating laboratory experiments with intensive longitudinal surveys.
+ii. a multi-method approach, integrating laboratory experiments with intensive longitudinal surveys.

-My research training is funded by the Natural Sciences and Engineering Research Council of Canada.
+My PhD research training is funded by the Natural Sciences and Engineering Research Council of Canada